opencord/openolt/README.md

 * ACCTON_BAL_2.4.3.6-V201710131639.patch
 * OPENOLT_BAL_2.4.3.6.patch

-> **NOTE**: the repository does not contain the above four source packages.
-These are needed to build the OpenOLT driver executable.
-Contact [Broadcom](dave.baron@broadcom.com) to access the source packages.
+> NOTE: the repository does not contain the above four source packages.
+These
+> are needed to build the OpenOLT driver executable.
+Contact
+> [Broadcom](mailto:dave.baron@broadcom.com) to access the source packages.

 ### System Requirements